 888/987-6667

 At 900 feet long with 1,200 nozzles and 4,500 white lights, this nightly outdoor display is impressive from any direction.
-The water literally dances in five different choreographed shows and begins every 15 minutes 8pm to midnight; every 30 minutes from 3pm-8pm.
+The water literally dances in five different choreographed shows.
+They begin every 15 minutes 8pm to midnight; and every 30 minutes from 3pm-8pm.
 Viewing is free and well worthwhile.
-If it’s too hot to stand outside, restaurants such as the Italian Circo in the Bellagio Hotel (where house-made pizzas are good value) give you ringside seats to this amazing spectacle.
-And if you go inside, don’t miss the Bellagio’s quiet conservatory garden, where more than 7,500 flowers and plants are on display; free entry.
+If it’s too hot outside, Italian Circo in the Bellagio Hotel (where house-made pizzas are good value) give you ringside seats to this amazing spectacle.
+Don’t miss the Bellagio’s quiet conservatory garden, where more than 7,500 flowers and plants are on display; free entry.

 Stratosphere Tower